leejet/stable-diffusion.cpp/README.md

 - [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) style tokenizer (not all the features, only token weighting for now)
 - Sampling method
     - `Euler A`
+- Cross-platform reproducibility (`--rng cuda`, consistent with the `stable-diffusion-webui GPU RNG`)
 - Supported platforms
     - Linux
     - Mac OS